 Many of my designs are often just improvements

 or just add-ons to already existing circuits. there is a plethora of published material

 on electronic circuits for music and noisemaking fun. i am not much of

 a perfectionist but i have come to appreciate better designs, simpler solutions,

-now choosing to build higher quality designs in the first place i find
+and more precise circuits over the years.
+Choosing to build higher quality designs in the first place i find

 less need to revise already constructed modules.